Occipital bun: Homology

 A study conducted by Lieberman, Pearson and Mowbray provides evidence that individuals with narrow heads (dolichocephalic) or narrow cranial bases and relatively large brains are more likely to have occipital buns as a means of resolving a spatial packing problem.
 This differs from Neanderthals, who have wider cranial bases.
 This suggests that there is no homology in the occipital buns of Neanderthals and Homo sapiens.

 In addition to Neanderthals, fossilized early modern Homo sapiens of Europe have been found to have occipital buns.
-Many current-day modern human populations, including Lapps, the bushmen of South Africa, and Indigenous Australians, have frequent occurrences of occipital buns.
+Many current-day modern human populations, including Sami, the bushmen of South Africa, and Indigenous Australians, have frequent occurrences of occipital buns.
 However, as previously mentioned, there is no evidence of homology between Neanderthals and Homo sapiens.

 Occipital buns in Homo sapiens

-As mentioned above, fossilized early modern Homo sapiens of Europe, as well as current-day modern human populations, such as Lapps, the bushmen of South Africa, and Indigenous Australians, have some prevalence of occipital buns.
+As mentioned above, fossilized early modern Homo sapiens of Europe, as well as current-day modern human populations, such as the Sámi, the bushmen of South Africa, and Indigenous Australians, have some prevalence of occipital buns.
 Among modern humans, there are three classes of occipital buns: type I (smooth), type II (crest form), and type III (spine form).
 Type I has been found to be more common in women, while type III is more common in men.
 In some cases, individuals with occipital buns experience a range of symptoms.
 The most common symptoms include tenderness at the back of the skull while lying down and/or when moving the neck.
 A surgical procedure can be done to reduce the size of the occipital bun and relieve symptoms.